Jordana Salma, PhD, MN, RN

 Research

-My program of research (IREA: Implementing Research for Equity in Aging) focuses on the health and well being of immigrant and racialized older adults in Canada.
+My program of research (IREA: Implementation Research for Equity in Aging) focuses on the health and wellbeing of immigrant and racialized older adults in Canada.
 I am particularly interested in exploring cross-cultural and transnational dimensions of aging and the ways dominant health and immigration policies, practices, and discourses shape aging experiences.
-A second major component of my research program involves community-based and co-designed intervention research to promote social connectedness, physical activity, and chronic disease management in diverse older adults.
+A second major component of my research program involves community-based and co-designed intervention research to promote social connectedness, physical activity, and chronic disease management in older adults.
 I have also collaborated on research related to immigrant women, youths, and families.
 The majority of my research to date has been with African, South Asian, Arab, and Muslim populations.
 I draw from Feminist, Transnational, and Post-Colonial perspectives and my methodological expertise is in qualitative and participatory methods.
-I have led projects using interpretive description, thematic analysis, community-based participatory approaches, and mixed-methods.
-I have experience managing qualitative data in non-English languages where I collected and analyzed data in Arabic and worked extensively with community interpreters across multiple languages.
+I have led projects using different qualitative methodologies, arts-based approaches, community-based participatory research, integrated knowledge translation and mixed-methods.

 Teaching